"What if my child has trouble focusing or sitting still?"

 "How do I get my child to practice at home?"

 Our Accelerated Piano & Strings Program focuses on solving the problem of home practice.
-In traditional piano lessons, a significant set back can be the lack of confidence students have in their abilities.
-Our Accelerated Program strengthens their reading skills, and develops a sense of confidence and independence that leaves our students feeling accomplished and excited about music.
+In traditional piano lessons, a significant set back can be the lack of confidence students have in their abilities, and therefore unwillingness to practice on their own at home (in other words, practice feels like work).
+Our not-so-traditional Accelerated Program strengthens their reading skills, and develops a sense of confidence and independence that leaves our students feeling accomplished and excited about music.
 Here are some of the benefits:

 "Will lessons be boring or too strict?"